hlaueriksson/Markupolation/README.md

 - `style`
 - `title`

-Use the predefined `e` and `a` aliases as shorthands for these methods:
+Use the predefined `e` and `a` aliases as shorthands for these ambiguous methods:

 - `e.title("Title element")`
 - `a.title("Title attribute")`